staadecker/utoc-membership-system/components/membership-form-frontend/README.md

 ### Running on squarespace (as a test)

-1. Set the variable `environment` in `index.html` to `"test"`.
+Same as running locally however

-2. Copy paste the content of `index.html` into a hidden webpage on Squarespace using the "Code" component on squarespace.
+a.
+Set the variable `ENVIRONMENT` in `index.html` to `"test"`.

-3. Test it (see below)!
+b.
+Copy paste the content of `index.html` into a hidden webpage on Squarespace using the "Code" component on squarespace.

 ### Testing the form